jbdoumenjou/k3s-journey/step1/readme.md

 ```

 By default, Traefik will be deployed as a default LoadBalancer service thanks to a [helm](https://github.com/containous/traefik-helm-chart) installation.
 [Helm Charts](https://helm.sh/) is a package manager for Kubernetes.
+You can find the last version of Traefik Helm Chart in the [official repository]()

 To check the Traefik installation, we can check the Traefik pod logs